h-takeyeah/whisper-docker/README.md

 $ docker exec -it whisper python transcribe.py --model='base' --input_file='input.wav' --output_format='tsv' --language='ja'
 ```

-> DO NOT run this command(line 1 `docker run -it ...`) multiple times which creates a container.
+> This command, `docker run -it ...`, creates a container.
+DO NOT run this command more than once before destroying the container.
-> To create that container again, run `docker kill whisper && docker rm whisper` first, or containers' name may conflict.
+> To spawn that container again, run `docker stop whisper && docker rm whisper` first, or the containers' names may conflict.

 ## Work with ELAN
-[ELAN](https://archive.mpi.nl/tla/elan) can import **csv** or **tsv** formatted transcriptions into eaf(ELAN Annotation Format).
-A guide page below shows how to do this:
+[ELAN](https://archive.mpi.nl/tla/elan) can import **CSV** or **TSV** formatted transcriptions into *EAF (ELAN Annotation Format)*.
+A guidance page below shows how to do this.

 > File > Import > CSV / Tab-delimited Text File....
 >